 So, no, Mr. Spencer, your ridiculous ‘justifications’ for why the Xbone, as many gamers are now calling it, has a daily internet connection requirement are just that — ridiculous.

-As for the PlayStation 4, which already seems to be kicking the ass of the 25 percent more expensive and DRM_loaded Xbone, Amazon has already sold out of pre-orders of the PS4’s ‘Launch Edition’ (same as the Standard Edition, actually) and are already warning that, even if you pre-order a Standard Edition PlayStation 4 now, your chances of getting it when the console actually goes on sale may be limited as demand is HUGELY winning out over possible supply.
+As for the PlayStation 4, which already seems to be kicking the ass of the 25 percent more expensive and DRM_loaded Xbone, most sites have already sold out of pre-orders of the PS4’s ‘Launch Edition’ (same as the Standard Edition, actually) and are already warning that, even if you pre-order a Standard Edition PlayStation 4 now, your chances of getting it when the console actually goes on sale may be limited as demand is HUGELY winning out over possible supply.

 So, hey, Microsoft, you might want to stop talking some time soon.
 After all, when the hole you’re digging is getting bigger and bigger, it’s often smarter to just put down the shovel.